Seven times the head of the US Department of Homeland Security lied about the crisis on the border with Mexico

 Photo: Shutterstock

-The wall is designed to prevent anyone from illegally crossing the border.
-If someone asks for humanitarian aid, he goes to the official border crossing - how can Mallorcas combine the two?
-Meanwhile, our amnesty laws are designed to protect people who are persecuted at home for their religious, social, or political beliefs.
-The desire for better economic opportunity is not a safe haven.
-By all accounts, most Haitians who come here are looking for a better life - fair enough.
-But this will mean applying for a green card, going through the process.
-Instead, they hurriedly crossed the border, asked for asylum, ordered a trial after a year or two, and let them into the country.
+The purpose of the wall is to prevent anyone from crossing the border illegally.
+If someone seeks humanitarian aid, they go to an official border crossing—how can Mayorkas combine the two?
+Meanwhile, our amnesty laws are designed to protect people who are persecuted at home for their religious, social or political beliefs.
+Desire for better economic opportunities is not a refuge.
+The general consensus is that most Haitians who come here are looking for a better life - fair enough.
+But that would mean applying for a green card, going through the process.
+Instead, they hurried across the border, asked for asylum, scheduled a trial in a year or two, and let them into the country.
 Will they appear?
 And if they do, will any judge rule against them?

-Lie 6: "Eleven million people in this country without the legal right to stay in it is a good reason why there is a consensus that our immigration system is broken and legislative reform is needed."
+Lie 6: “Eleven million people in this country without a legal right to be in it is a big reason why there is consensus that our immigration system is broken and legal reform is needed.”

 By "reform" Mallorcas means "mass amnesty".
 For Democrats, there should be no restrictions on those who are allowed to enter the United States, and all of them should instantly become legal citizens.
 And no, there is no "unanimity" in this, because although the majority of those surveyed do want everyone looking for the "American Dream" have received citizenship, but they also want some border security to ensure that there are no more 11 million illegal immigrants living here next year.